Casein vs Whey: Which Is Better for Muscle Growth?

 Muscle Growth

-Quick spike in synthesis
+Quick spike in protein synthesis

-Long-term muscle support
+Long‑term muscle support and anti‑catabolism

 Best Time to Use